nakatamaho/gmpxx_mkII/README.md

   using namespace gmp;  // Simplifies access to the library's functionalities
   ```

-  This setup allows you to use all the functions and classes in `gmpxx_mkII.h` without needing to prefix them with `gmp::`.
+  This setup allows you to use all the functions and classes in `gmpxx_mkII.h` without prefixing them with `gmp::`.

 - **mkIISR mode (No-Precision-Change Mode)**: Designed for scenarios where precision settings must be explicitly controlled, this mode assumes changes to precision are made only through environment variables or directly at runtime during the main function's execution, ensuring that the library does not make any automatic adjustments.